 If your afraid of the dark or afraid in confined space, this activity is not advisable for you.

-We were delightful to see some rock formations inside the cave.
+We were delighted to see some rock formations inside the cave.
 You will see the “Pregnant Women”, “King’s curtain”, “Shark Teeth”, “The Bear” and many more that you can imagine. 🙂

-Our tour guide(Alejandro) give us plenty of location for our incredible photoshoot.
+Our tour guide(Alejandro) give us plenty of locations for our incredible photoshoot.
 He’s a good photographer. 🙂

 Survive the Sagada cave connection adventure.
 A bit tiring but a very fun adventure.
 Thanks to Hanah for convincing me to do this caving activity.